babelouest/glewlwyd/docs/REGISTER.md

 ### Add a link at the end of the registration process

 When the registration process is complete, the new user can connect to its profile page.
-If you want to add one ore more links on this page to your applications, you must add an entry in the "register-complete" array.
-The entry has he following format:
+If you want to add one or more links on this page to your applications, you must add an entry in the "register-complete" array.
+The entry has the following format:

 ```json
 "register-complete": [